Faisal-Alhazzani/pdsnd_github/README.md

 Explore Bikeshare data

 ### Description
 Analyze Bikeshare data to give insights on some questions

 ### Files used
-Include the files used
+washington.csv
+cicago.csv
+new_york_city.csv

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.